-Comment Respondent Comments Officer Response Amendments Reference Type / Name proposed / made pedestrian I cycle path will create a potential health and safety hazard, due to poor visibility at the various existing junctions which would have to be navigated to reach the main thoroughfare of Seatonville Road; and will create a further issue during the already busy school run at star of the sea Primary; 'C It is considered that the proposals would have a negative impact for local wildlife, due to the existing wild area at the head of the cul-de-sac being cleared to make way for the proposed access; 'C There is a concern that providing a surfaced (impermeable) 4m wide access would provide a more direct route for surface water runoff to reach St Anne's Court I Arcot Drive, rather than the current permeable surface that may impede some of the existing flows, and may therefore increase the risk of localised surface water flooding; and 'C It is considered that this location is not appropriate from a cycling perspective, due to the indirect route to negotiate to reach Seatonville Road, rather than a direct straight line.
+Comment Respondent Comments Officer Response Amendments Reference Type / Name proposed / made pedestrian I cycle path will create a potential health and safety hazard, due to poor visibility at the various existing junctions which would have to be navigated to reach the main thoroughfare of Seatonville Road; and will create a further issue during the already busy school run at star of the sea Primary; '¢ It is considered that the proposals would have a negative impact for local wildlife, due to the existing wild area at the head of the cul-de-sac being cleared to make way for the proposed access; '¢ There is a concern that providing a surfaced (impermeable) 4m wide access would provide a more direct route for surface water runoff to reach St Anne's Court I Arcot Drive, rather than the current permeable surface that may impede some of the existing flows, and may therefore increase the risk of localised surface water flooding; and '¢ It is considered that this location is not appropriate from a cycling perspective, due to the indirect route to negotiate to reach Seatonville Road, rather than a direct straight line.
 An alternative location which would address this would be to enhance the existing right of way that runs behind the houses on Briar Vale to meet Drumoyne Gardens- the cycle route could then be directed in a straight line down Athol Gardens (which is already an existing thoroughfare) towards Seatonville Road.
 We therefore ask that the plans are reconsidered, to remove this proposed connection into Arcot Drive I St Anne's Court.
 MGDM109 Resident Rake lane needs dueling from one wnd to the other already grid locked Comment noted.
 MGDM111 Resident Signatory to petition - please see response MGDM108.
 Comment noted.
 MGDM112 Resident Signatory to petition - please see response MGDM108.
 Comment noted.
-MGDM113 Resident I live in Locksley Close in New York and recently attended one of your drop in sessions with my husband at St Aidans Church Hall to clarify some details on the proposed housing at Murton Gap and concerns that we have.
-We spoke to one of your representatives from the council as our main concern is the "road improvements" and how that will effect New York residents who can currently drive through the village with relative ease.
-New York Road - New Road into new estate Improvements will be made to the road network around the site to mitigate the impact from new development.
-Planning applications will need to demonstrate that there are no adverse effects on the highway infrastructure.
-Planning applications will also need to include a sustainable
+MGDM113 Resident I live in Locksley Close in New York and recently attended one of your drop in sessions Improvements will be made to with my husband at St Aidans Church Hall to clarify some details on the proposed the road network around the housing at Murton Gap and concerns that we have.
+We spoke to one of your site to mitigate the impact representatives from the council as our main concern is the "road improvements" and how that will effect New York residents who can currently drive through the village Planning applications will need with relative ease.
+New York Road - New Road into new estate to demonstrate that there are This is quite a concern for us as the plans currently show priority to traffic no adverse effects on the from new estate.
+We have been assured that you have done your predictions and highway infrastructure. that there will not be hold ups with traffic from New York Road.
+We feel that you Planning applications will also must be predicting more of traffic into and out of the estate to make it a priority to need to include a sustainable